Use of Prenuptial (and other Marital) Agreements to Protect Closely Held Business Interests

-Personally Funding the Buyout Through a Salary Increase
+2. Personally Funding the Buyout Through a Salary Increase:

 If the company is wholly owned by the divorcing couple, the active owner will typically increase his/her share holding to 100 percent at divorce.
 This affords the shareholder the flexibility to increase his/her salary to fund a personal buyout of the former spouse’s shares.
 Repayment with after tax salary is generally not a cost efficient strategy and should be contrasted with the tax liability of a corporate redemption.
 Remember, a qualified transition of stock between the parties incident to divorce is tax free.
 An important dynamic to take away from this is that changing the maker of the note can make significant differences in tax consequences.
 A tax advisor should be consulted.

 What you can do?
 Again make provision in the prenuptial for the buy- out which is most beneficial to the business/the shareholder spouse.
-When you cannot see into the future specify the objective and appoint a CPA /arbitrator after input of CPA to find a way to the agreed end.
+Specify the objective and appoint a CPA /arbitrator after input of CPA to find a way to the agreed end.